 “Ego says, ‘Once everything falls into place, I’ll feel peace.’
 Spirit says, “Find your peace, and then everything will fall into place.’ “

 This is a lesson I keep returning to because, obviously, things rarely just fall into place.
 Life takes us over if we allow it to.
 I spent much of last week resisting.
 Nothing was going as planned.
 Sick child at home.
-I couldn’t go in to work, appointments needed to be canceled, practices missed, tough judgement calls needed to be made and disappointment was rampant in our house.
+I couldn’t go into work, appointments needed to be canceled, practices missed, tough judgment calls needed to be made and disappointment was rampant in our house.
 I feel like a spoiled brat looking back because I do not have a demanding job; we own our own business and I only go in while my girls are in school.
 It was all just an inconvenience, nothing more, but I allowed myself to get totally worked up.
 In my defense, I tend to get super stressed when my kids are sick, I feel helpless and responsible (surely I was somehow negligent) so I don’t operate as normal.
 It was only once I changed perspective, stopped thinking the forces were conspiring against me ever accomplishing anything for myself, and decided to be grateful for the downtime that I was able to enjoy the rest of the week.
 I have the other child home sick today and I’m happy to report my attitude is much improved.